safespring/web/content/sv/blogg/2024/2024-05-openinfra-presentation.md

 card: "safespring_card_52.webp"
 eventbild: ""
 socialmediabild: ""
-language: "En"
+language: "en"
 TOC: ""
 sidebarlinkname: "Presentation"
 sidebarlinkurl: ""
 sidebarlinkicon: ""
 sidebarimage: "jon-openinfra-2024.webp"
 aliases:
   - /blogg/2024/2024-05-openinfra-presentation/
 ---

 {{< ingress >}}
 I recently had the opportunity to present at OpenInfra Day Sweden 2024, and I'm excited to share the insights and developments from our team at Safespring.
 {{< /ingress >}}

 Over the past three months, we've been working on a new tool designed to enhance self-service access to open source infrastructure for our B2B and European research community customers.
 This tool leverages the power of NATS and Huma technologies.